klarabratteby/VacayCalendar/README.md

 - User Authentication: Users can register and log in to an account.
 - Calendar: Users can create calendars for personal use and public calendars that are visible to added friends.
 - Event Management: Users can add, edit, and delete events on their calendars.
-There is also a specialized button for adding vacation dates.
+There is also a specialized function for adding vacation dates.
 - Notifications: Users can receive notifications for events and changes made on their calendar.